warner/petmail/docs/mailbox.md

   indirection, so this could instead be a Tor hidden-service (.onion) address, or a SMTP mailbox name (username@host), or a local directory name.
 * Encryption pubkey for the mailbox.
 This is a 32-byte Curve25519 pubkey.
-All clients who share a mailbox will use the same pubkey.
+All nodes who share a mailbox will use the same pubkey.
 This is used to encrypt the outer message, which will be decrypted by the mailbox.
 The intention is to conceal the ultimate recipient of each inner message from an eavesdropper watching the mailbox's network inlet.
 * Sender-Specific Transport ID (STID).
 This is a re-randomizable encrypted token, unique to each channel.
 The sender will use this to create a per-message "MSTID", placed inside the outer-encrypted payload, so it will